guidemodels2026comparisonproduction

 If you are starting from scratch and want one model: Chronos-2 or Chronos-Bolt depending on your latency budget.

-If uncertainty matters more than point accuracy: Moirai 2.0 Large.
+If uncertainty matters more than point accuracy: Moirai-2.0-R-Small.

 If you are forecasting infrastructure metrics: Toto.